 Dr. Michael Evans.

-Dr. Evans is the Freshman Chemistry Laboratory Coordinator at Tech.
+Dr. Evans is the First-Year Chemistry Laboratory Coordinator at Tech.
 He has taught GT 1000 since Fall 2014 and is a GT CETL Teaching Scholar (2015).

 - TL of the Year: